Samsung Galaxy S20: Software

-On 18 August 2020, Samsung revealed that all variants of the S20 series would be supported for three generations of Android software updates, and 4 years of security updates.
-In April 2024, however, the company extended software support for a 5th year, moving from monthly to quarterly.
+All four phones initially ran on Android 10 and Samsung's custom skin One UI 2.1.
+On 18 August 2020, Samsung revealed that all variants of the S20 series would be supported for three Android OS upgrades, and 4 years of security updates.
+Initially, security updates were due to end in 2024, but was quietly extended by 1 year (until 2025).